mobilecoinfoundation/mcips/text/0001-dynamic-fees-v1.md

 The second option is to only check fees lazily, which will produce the scenario where a client could submit a transaction, and have it appear to "time out" later, because it was accepted into the queue at a low fee, then later judged to have an insufficient fee.

-The "restart for each change" system will have similar properties for users---when a node is restarted, any pending transactions it has are lost---but is dramatically simpler to implement, and does not require special thought about validity periods of a particular transactions' fee-paid status.
+The "restart for each change" system will have similar properties for users as an emergency restart to introduce new fees---when a node is restarted without following the upgrade procedure, any pending transactions it has are lost---but is dramatically simpler to implement, and does not require special thought about validity periods of a particular transactions' fee-paid status.

 The primary rationale, then, is that this is "good enough" for right now, and we will follow this up with a "dynamic fees v2" that settles all questions properly under easier time constraints.